Camp-Lab/scoreHIO/README.md

 <img src="man/figures/art.jpg" align="center" />

 ## Installation
-scoreHIO reads Seurat object as input.
-The function of fidelity quantification by scoreHIO relies on R packages uwot and RANN.
-To write results to query Seurat object, Seurat package (>=3.0) is required. scoreHIO supports multiple ways to quantify stem cell maturity.
-If you would like to try the quadratic-programming-based method, you would need to install package quadprog.
+The function of fidelity quantification by scoreHIO relies on R packages 'uwot' and 'RANN'.
+To write results to query Seurat object, 'Seurat' package (>=3.0) is required. scoreHIO supports multiple ways to quantify stem cell maturity.
+If you would like to try the quadratic-programming-based method, you would need to install package 'quadprog'.

-'uwot', 'RANN', 'Seurat', 'quadprog' could be installed from CRAN
+'uwot', 'RANN', 'Seurat', 'quadprog' could be installed from CRAN:
 ```r
 install.packages('Seurat')
 install.packages('uwot')